-Under the Corporations Act, the Responsible Entity is required to register a Compliance Plan for the Trust with the Australian Securities and Investments Commission (ASIC).
+Under the Corporations Act, the Responsible Entity is required to register a Compliance Plan for the Trust with ASIC.
 The Compliance Plan outlines the measures which are to be applied by the Responsible Entity to ensure compliance with the Corporations Act and the Trust's Constitution.

 The Compliance Sub-Committee (a sub-committee of the Audit and Compliance Committee) is responsible for monitoring Westfield's compliance with the Compliance Plan and reports on its findings to the Board through the Audit and Compliance Committee.
+The Sub-Committee also receives reports on compliance with relevant Anti-Money Laundering legislation.
+Minutes of each Compliance Sub-Committee meeting are included in the papers considered by the Audit and Compliance Committee.

-The members of the Compliance Sub-Committee are Mr J B Studdy AM (Chairman) and Mr S P Johns.
-Mr Studdy served as a Director on the Group Board until he retired in May 2007.
+The members of the Compliance Sub-Committee are Mr John Studdy AM (Chairman) and Mr Stephen Johns.